Larne: A history of saints and scholars

-During the 18th century many Scots-Irish emigrated to America from the port of Larne.
+During the eighteenth-century many Scotch-Irish people emigrated to America from the port of Larne.
 A monument in the Curran Park commemorates the Friends Goodwill, the first emigrant ship to sail from Larne in May 1717, heading for Boston, Massachusetts in the New England region of the modern United States of America.
 Boston's long standing Scots-Irish roots can be traced to Larne.

-The town is documented as being the first in county Antrim to be taken by United Irishmen during the ill-fated rebellion of 1798.
+Larne was also the first town in county Antrim to be taken by United Irishmen during the rebellion of 1798.
 The Protestant rebels from this area (almost entirely Presbyterian) filled Larne and engaged the government forces around 2am on the morning of 7 June.
-This surprise attack drove the garrison to flee the town, at which point the rebel force marched off to join up with McCracken and fight in the Battle of Antrim.
+This surprise attack drove the garrison to flee the town, at which point the rebel force marched off to join up with McCracken and fight in the Battle of Antrm.
+The events were recorded by Larne author James McHenry.